 Health.
 “You can put them in the water, swirl them around a bit between both of your hands, and leave them there to soak for a few minutes.”

-Drain the basin and refill with clean, cold water then let them soak for another 5 minutes.
+Drain the basin and refill with clean, cold water then let your undies soak for another 5 minutes.

 Once that's done, squeeze gently (do not twist or wring them out).

 Pop your pairs in a dry towel and then lay another on top to absorb the water.Press gently to release any additional water.

 Do not hang them up with pegs to dry as they may stretch and be ruined.
 Rather lay them on top of a drying rack once you’ve drained out all the liquid.

 Again, throwing your panties in the dryer is a big no-no!!

 Hand washing doesn’t take all that much longer than just throwing your underwear in the washing machine with the rest of your clothes,

 so why not give it a whirl?
 You might notice that you’re getting way more wear out of your knickers, and we think that’s awesome!

 Plus, you’ll be saving the environment by using good old fashioned elbow grease, instead of an electric washing cycle!